Roma wins at Sampdoria where ex-club president escorted out - WHIZ News

 Roma was already 1-0 up by then as, with the help of the video assistant referee, it was awarded a penalty after Samp defender Alex Ferrari handled Tammy Abraham’s cross.
 Pellegrini buried the penalty into the top left corner to give the visitors a ninth-minute lead.

-Substitute Nicolò Zaniolo thought he doubled Roma advantage in stoppage time but it was disallowed for offside.
+Substitute Nicolò Zaniolo thought he doubled Roma’s advantage in stoppage time but it was disallowed for offside.

-Fiorentina played at fellow struggler Lecce late, with both teams hovering close to the relegation zone.
+Fiorentina drew at fellow struggler Lecce 1-1 in a result that did neither side any favors, with both hovering close to the relegation zone.

+Fiorentina inched five points clear of the bottom three.
+It was two points ahead of Lecce.

+Both goals came either side of halftime.
+Lecce took the lead two minutes before the break following great work near the left byline from Joan Gonzàlez, who crossed for Assan Ceesay to fire into the far bottom corner.

 AP World Cup coverage: https://apnews.com/hub/world-cup and https://twitter.com/AP_Sports